A blue ocean is a strategy where the boundaries of existing markets are redefined, and new uncontested markets are created.

-By nature, a red ocean, as it is a very crowded space, it is also a place where profits margins are narrow, and products and services are commoditized.
+By nature, a red ocean, as it is a very crowded space, it is also a place where profit margins are narrow, and products and services are commoditized.
 And where differentiation mostly happens on pricing.

 The anatomy of a blue ocean

-A blue ocean is any industry which is not yet defined, where boundaries are still to be built and where competition doesn’t exist.
+A blue ocean is any industry that is not yet defined, where boundaries are still to be built and where competition doesn’t exist.
 There is a new demand ready to be molded and captured.
 And the rules of the game are still to be written.

-The new market forming within a blue ocean has exponential growth potential, and it is ready for grab to those players able to see it.
+The new market forming within a blue ocean has exponential growth potential, and it is ready to grab to those players able to see it.
 Those creating this new market will be able to tap into a new demand, which will have them enjoy higher margins and lower competition.

 The first able to create and also capture that demand will also be the one able to create a lasting advantage.

 In the old days, companies would usually compete by either creating higher value for customers, thus charging more.
 Or by creating a more standardized value proposition, leveraging on operational efficiency, and offering decent value for a lower cost.